 The key thing given the pace and amount of change going on is to, building flexibility to change.
 I mean as a society we are struggling with that.

 Back in the Industrial Revolution in the UK, societally they struggled with that.
 They went from the way people who’ve been living for 300 or 400 years or 500 years to bang… hey, we’re all in the cities now and we’re all doing different types of work and stuff like that.

 The big changes might create issues, but from an infrastructure point of view, they also create demands for different infrastructure in different places, be it housing, be it utilities, be it roads, on it goes.

 So, the thing is that everything’s changing and everything is in play at the moment and will be probably.
-I mean the technological revolution we’ve got going at the moment, communications, technology is as large as much having the profound effect as industrial revolution did back for the UK in the 1700s through the 1900s.
+I mean the technological revolution we’ve got going at the moment, communications, technology is as large as much having the profound effect as the industrial revolution did back for the UK in the 1700s through the 1900s.

 So, we’re in the middle of that sort of a change period, and goodness knows, yeah, who knows where it’s going to end.
-Read the futurists if you want to get a handle on that, but in terms of infrastructure provision, we need to have this flexibility to change built in as best as we can.
+Read the futurists if you want to get a handle on that, but in terms of infrastructure provision, we need to have this flexibility to change built-in as best as we can.